rotoapanta/digital_tiltmeter_zabbix/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `wifi_credentials.py` file
+To run this project, you will need to add the following environment variables to your `configuration.ini` file

 `[zabbix_server]`